osg-htc/docs/docs/data/xrootd/xrootd-authorization.md

 ### Configuring SciTokens/WLCG Tokens ###

-SciTokens and WLCG Tokens are asymmetrically signed bearer tokens: they are signed by a token issuer (e.g., CILogon, IAM) and can be authenticated with the token issuer's public key.
+SciTokens and WLCG Tokens are asymmetrically signed bearer tokens: they are signed by a token issuer (e.g., CILogon, IAM) and can be verified with the token issuer's public key.
 To configure XRootD to accept tokens from a given token issuer use the following instructions:

 1. Add a section for each token issuer to `/etc/xrootd/scitokens.conf`: